Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Conclusions

 In this paper we have analytically studied a paradigmatic one-dimensional, non-Hermitian lattice model.
-Our goal was to illustrate many of the unique features of non-Hermitian systems in a concrete model and to do so largely based on analytical instead of purely numerical results.
+Our goal was to illustrate many of the unique features of non-Hermitian systems---in particular, the proper bulk-boundary correspondence and the exceptional points---in a concrete model and to do so largely based on analytical instead of purely numerical results.
+A particular focus of our work was to clarify the recently described relation between topological winding numbers for periodic systems and topologically protected singular values as well as hidden zero modes in open systems \cite{MonkmanSirkerNH}.
+We have shown explicitly that the latter only become exact zero-energy eigenmodes in the limit of a semi-infinite chain.
+For a finite chain, they correspond to metastable states instead which is a crucial distinction for experiments.

 We derived the eigensystems both for closed (periodic and anti-periodic) as well as open boundary conditions.
 Our analytical results show how the Bloch waves in the closed case change into localized eigenstates for open boundaries thus explicitly demonstrating the non-Hermitian skin effect.
 Another common feature of non-Hermitian systems are exceptional points where both eigenvalues and -vectors coalesce.
 In the considered model, we have shown that such points typically occur when the complex gap closes and that the location of exceptional points, in general, differs between the closed and the open case.
-Surprisingly, we found in the $\mathcal{PT}$-symmetric phase that exceptional points can even become dense in the thermodynamic limit, forming an entire ``exceptional phase''.
+Surprisingly, we found in the $\mathcal{PT}$-symmetric case that exceptional points can even become dense in the thermodynamic limit, forming an entire novel ``exceptional phase''.
+This phase has also other unique properties which are impossible in a Hermitian phase.
+We found, in particular, that transport is hyper-ballistic with a dynamical critical exponent $z=1/2$.